Jahir-tawhid/mini-projects/README.md

-# 🚀 Daily Mini Projects Collection
+# 🚀 Mini Projects Collection:

 Welcome to my mini-projects repository!
 This is a dedicated space where I showcase my daily coding journey, experimenting with modern web technologies, AI integrations, and smart web solutions.